On Subadditive Duality for Conic Mixed-Integer Programs: Main results

-The finiteness property is closely related to strong duality and a sufficient condition for general convex sets to have this property is stated in \cite{Moran}.
-In this paper, we show a more general sufficient condition for the finiteness property to hold that is needed in order to show the results in Section~\ref{section:result3}.
+The finiteness property is closely related to strong duality.
+A sufficient condition for general convex sets to have this property is stated in \cite{Moran}.
+In this paper, we show a more general sufficient condition for the finiteness property to hold {\damr and then use it to} show the results {\damr that we describe} in Section~\ref{section:result3} {\damr below}.
 Before stating {\black the new sufficient condition}, we need some definitions.